IRS Axle Air Ride Install

 Shop on AmazonLong Pry Bar

-For releasing the torsion bar from its perch.
+For releasing the spring plate from its perch.
 Length = leverage = distance from the violent release.

 Shop on AmazonAngle Grinder